mosparo/documentation/docs/8_api/1_frontend.md

 #### Field path

-The field path is a combination of the HTML element tag and the name of the field.
+The field path combines the HTML element tag and the field's name.

 :::note Examples
 `textarea.message`<br />